 Some patients have also experienced complications such as unwanted scarring, nasal implant failure, or other issues that were the direct result of a prior rhinoplasty surgery.
 When this occurs, patients may require revision rhinoplasty surgery, a much more complex procedure, because the surgeon has to address not only the structure and form of the nose, but scarring caused by the original rhinoplasty.

-rhinoplasty procedure be performed?
+Where can a rhinoplasty procedure be performed?

 Rhinoplasty is usually performed in a surgical office facility or an ambulatory surgical center.
 It can also be performed in a hospital setting, although this is not as common.